OHIO & MICHIGAN: Magee Marsh & Kirtland’s Warbler

 Day 5 : Magee Marsh WA for warblers and migrants

-Day 6 : Transfer to Grayling, Michigan with stop for Cerulean Warbler
+Day 7 : Into Michigan for Cerulean Warbler and Henslow’s Sparrow

 If we are lucky the adjacent cattails marshes may yield the secretive King Rail along with singing Lincoln’s Sparrows.
 In recent years the endangered Kirtland’s Warbler has made a rare appearance in this hotspot, and we hope to be just as lucky.
 On one evening there will be an optional dusk outing to watch American Woodcock display near to the Black Swamp Bird Observatory.